thank you for all of your emails, calls, and support during the 2017 montana state legislature!

 House Bill 36 – Fund Alzheimer’s related services provided by AAAs: HB 36 provides money to the MT Area Agencies on Aging (AAAs) to provide information, assistance, public awareness and direct in-home services for family caregivers of those affected by Alzheimer’s disease and related dementias.
 Sponsor: Rep. Gordon Pierson.
 Status: Heard in House Human Services Committee on 2/6/2017.
 Tabled in Committee on 2/17/17.
 This Bill is dead and will not move forward.

 House Bill 70 – Strengthen guardianship services in MT and create WINGS group.
 HB 70 would create a permanent oversight committee to train and track adult guardians in the court system.
 Sponsor: Rep. Jessica Karjala.
 Status: Heard in House Judiciary on 1/16/2017 and then tabled in Committee.
 The bill was resurrected in Committee, but with NO funding on 2/20/2017.
 Funding restored on the House floor.
 Passed the House on 2/25/17 (70-27) and the Senate (40-10) on 4/6/17.
-Waiting for the Governor's signature.
+Signed by the Governor on 5/3/17.

 House Bill 163 – Caregiver Act: Requires hospitals to track the name of caregivers upon patient admission, notify the caregiver if the patient is transferred to another facility or sent home, and give the caregiver instructions for care after discharge.
 Sponsor: Rep. Geraldine Custer.
 Passed the House and Senate, signed by the Governor.